-For routine testing pursuant to any air quality permit, a copy of the test report shall be submitted to DAQ within 60 days following the test date, or following the last test date when conducting a series of consecutive tests, unless otherwise specified in permit conditions, regulations or enforcement orders.
-This deadline does not apply to GDOs.
-Regulations in Title 40 of the Code of Federal Regulations, Part 61, National Emission Standards for Hazardous Air Pollutants and federal regulations related to testing Continuous Emissions Monitors are among those with report submittal deadlines other than 60 days after tests are conducted.
+For routine testing pursuant to any air quality permit, a copy of the test report shall be submitted to DAQ within 60 days following the test date or following the last test date when conducting a series of consecutive tests, unless otherwise specified in permit conditions, regulations or enforcement orders.
+For example, regulations in Title 40 of the Code of Federal Regulations, Part 61, National Emission Standards for Hazardous Air Pollutants and federal regulations related to testing Continuous Emissions Monitors are among those with report submittal deadlines other than 60 days after tests are conducted.